yonglam/TableViewPattern/README.md

 @end
 ````

-1. Abstract the UITableView delegate and data resource to a class from the UITableViewController.
+c.
+Abstract the UITableView delegate and data resource to a class from the UITableViewController.
 This makes the viewController cleaner and code more reusable.
 ````
 @interface TableViewDelegateAndDataSource : NSObject <UITableViewDelegate, UITableViewDataSource>
 @property (nonatomic, copy) void(^tableViewCellDidSelectedBlock)(id entity);